-If a student arrives late to the exam, they will still be permitted to take the exam (without penalty) with the remaining time left as long as no other student has submitted their exam and has left.
+If a student arrives late to an exam, they will be permitted to take the exam without penalty with the remaining time left as long as no other student has submitted their exam and has left.
 If a student is late to the exam and at least one student has already completed their exam and has left, the late-arriving student will be subjected to the policy below with a penalty deduction on their exam.